ojroques/oroques.dev/oroques.dev/root/content/notes/neovim-init.md

 * [fzf](https://github.com/junegunn/fzf),
   [fzf.vim](https://github.com/junegunn/fzf.vim/) and
   [lspfuzzy](https://github.com/ojroques/nvim-lspfuzzy):
-  FZF is a very popular fuzzy finder and lspfuzzy is a plugin I've developped to make the Neovim LSP client use FZF instead of the quickfix list.
+  FZF is a very popular fuzzy finder and lspfuzzy is a plugin I've developed to make the Neovim LSP client use FZF instead of the quickfix list.
 An alternative fuzzy finder written in Lua is [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).